thegrumpys/odop/docs/Help/SpringDesign/materials.md

 then ODOP:Spring will not
 modify the values of Stress\_Lim\_Stat and Stress\_Lim\_Endur in any way.
-These values will remain as established in the initial start point ("Startup") or as set by the user on the main page.
+These values will remain as established in the initial start point ("Startup") or as set by the user in the Advanced View Calculation Input section.
 The values of Material\_Type, Tensile, %\_Tensile\_Stat and %\_Tensile\_Endur
 will be ignored.